 The processor is one of their own design but is rather nippy in use.
 Certainly, I had no issues, and it’s been tuned for media.
 Internet browsing is particularly quick.

-Battery life is excellent – I usually have to charge it once a week2, although Creative have used their own power connector rather than a more usual USB type.
+Battery life is excellent – I usually have to charge it once a week this is with relatively light, non-media use, although Creative have used their own power connector rather than a more usual USB type.
 An LED lights when charging is in progress – this is the only LED on this device as there is no notification light.

 Creative appears to have implemented its own standby mode, overriding the standard Android standby.
 This means, for instance, that wifi will turn off when the screen does, even if you’ve specified otherwise in the Android settings.
 What this does mean though is that in standby (rather than turned fully off) the battery is hardly draining.